 (John MacArthur, on the NAR)

 We all know about pandemics, right?
 The World Health Organization will often track a virus that is in pigs or birds or some other known animal carrier.
-The virus being tracked could stay within its animal group for years, not causing problems for humans, but sometimes, for unknown reasons, the virus will unexpectedly "jump" from its animal group......to humans.
-That's what the scientists are always concerned about, and when that happens, they sit up and take notice, and start churning out public service warnings, because they know this previously harmless virus could potentially turn into a very dangerous, and deadly, pandemic.
+The virus being tracked could stay within its animal group for years, not causing problems for humans, but sometimes, for reasons unknown, the virus will unexpectedly "jump" from its animal group......to humans.
+That's what the scientists are always concerned about, and when that happens, they sit up and take notice, and start churning out public service warnings, because they know that this previously harmless virus could potentially turn into a very dangerous, and deadly, pandemic.

 In somewhat the same way, a new movement - with some pretty strange beliefs - inside of Christian evangelicalism called the New Apostolic Reformation (NAR) has gathered lethal momentum very unexpectedly.
 This movement had up until recently only been taught and believed inside the hyper-charismatic movement (think IHOP, Kansas City Prophets, Mike Bickle, etc.).
 But now, having somehow "jumped" from its normal carrier, rather than being "contained" as a strange belief system that would only impact a limited number of people, it suddenly began to go viral when big names on the political right began to align themselves with the big names from the charismatic Christian side.

 Why exactly has the NAR, which makes alarming use of militant "warfare" language and talks of "taking dominion" over the world "one mountain at a time," gotten so big, so fast, and with so many big political names attached?
-In my view, it's because there are many on the political right, who, despite their moralistic stance, have a tendency to be more invested in political strategy, power and numbers than in sound doctrine and biblical truth.
+In my view, it's because there are many on the political right, who, despite their moral/Judeo-Christian underpinnings, have a tendency to be more invested in political strategy, power and numbers than in sound doctrine and biblical truth.
 Thus, to the political right without discernment, Numbers = Power.
 And I suspect this is what happened: they looked out over the landscape of the Pentecostal/Charismatic movement (which is an extremely large segment of professing Christians), decided this was representative of "Christianity," did the math, and then jumped on board.